pyccel/pyccel/developer_docs/scope.md

 - The original name used in the Python.
 - The name used in the low-level code.

-For most variables these two names are the same which makes it easy to forget about this subtelty.
+For most variables these two names are the same which makes it easy to forget about this subtlety.

 The `Scope` object keeps track of all names used in the described scope.
 This means that it can be used to prevent these name collisions.
 In order to do so a few steps must be respected: